 NEKROMANTIK 2 — CLASSIC FILM PICK

-In the brainwash of modern ideologies it seems apropos that Jörg Buttgereit’s follow-up to his banned 1987 horror film “Nekromantik” would also be prohibited in his mother country of Germany as well as in Australia, New Zealand, and a slew of other countries.
+In the brainwash of modern ideologies it seems apropos that Jörg Buttgereit’s follow-up to his banned 1987 horror film “Nekromantik” would also be prohibited in his mother country of Germany, as well as in Australia, New Zealand, and a slew of other countries.
 After all, “Nekromantik 2” exploits the same taboo conceit as the original film, namely the erotic and romantic tension between an attractive girl and a corpse.
 As with the first movie, a real-life boyfriend just gets in the way.

 From a filmmaking standpoint Jörg Buttgereit’s potent stab at transgressive cinema is more in line with the early films of John Waters or David Cronenberg than with the litany of directors associated with torture porn movies of the “Saw” franchise ilk.
 It would be sad to say that by modern standards, the “Nekromantik” movies are tame by comparison; they are not.
 Jörg Buttgereit’s consciously low budget approach prods the viewer to question obvious aspects of the film’s production.
-You might take a believable corpse for granted in a big budget film, but be taken by surprise by the apparent authenticity of the one getting all of the attention here.
+You might take a believable corpse for granted in a big budget film, but be taken by surprise by the apparent authenticity of the dead body getting all of the attention here.
 Buttgereit’s convincing Grand Guignol trump card might be one of the oldest tricks in the book, but it works like a charm.

 A chance meeting at a local cinema delivers Monika into the loving arms of Mark, a voice-over talent for cheap porn movies.
 As romance seems to grow between the couple, so too does Monika’s recurrent desire to make it with a cadaver.